 b.
-Section-5 : Superintendence and control of the Fire & Emergency Services:

-c.
-Section-7 : Issue of certificates/Identity Cards to Members of Fire Service d.
+Section-5 c.
+Section-7 : Superintendence and control of the Fire & Emergency Services: : Issue of certificates/Identity Cards to Members of Fire Service d.
 Section-8 : Auxiliary Fire and Emergency Service e.
-Section-9 : Power of the State Government, The Director General of Police and Director General and members of the Service.
+Section-9 : Power of the State Government, The Director General of Police and f.

-f.
 Section-10 : Powers of members of services on the occasions of fire/rescue/ any other emergency involving life and property g.
-Section-13: Fire Preventive Measures h.
-Section-17: Fees
+Section-13 : Fire Preventive Measures h.
+Section-17 : Fees